-Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-In early spring, cut each plant back to 6 inches or less to allow new growth to emerge.

-CONTINUING CARE (Continued) MULCHING Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even ¥ soil temperatures and discourage weed growth.
+Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even soil temperatures and discourage weed growth.
 Replenish the mulch as needed.

+CONTINUING CARE (Continued)

 Keep the area around your plants free of weeds.
+Weeds compete with surrounding plants for food, water and light.
+Walk around the garden periodically and pull weeds, including the roots, as soon as you see them

+Remove any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
+In early spring, cut each plant back to remove any winter damage, taking care to avoid damaging developing flower buds.
+Once the flowers emerge, they will persist through the summer, although the color of the blooms will fade as they age.
+Remove the flower stalks at the end of the season, cutting them back to the basal foliage.

-EEDIN Weeds compete with surrounding plants for food, water and light.
-Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.
-Feed your plants once every 2-3 weeks during the FEEDING growing season with a water-soluble fertilizer.
-Discontinue feeding after September 1st so your 田 plants can harden off for winter dormancy.
-Resume plants can harden off for winter dormancy.
+Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
+Discontinue feeding after September 1st so your plants can harden off for winter.
 Resume fertilizing when new growth appears in the spring.